lch99310/chunghao_lee/content/posts/2025-11-28_Beyond the "Aha!" Moment：The distance between a "Good Idea" and a "Great Product" is measured in execution/index.md

 +++
 date = '2025-11-29T00:00:00+00:00'
 title = "Beyond the Aha!
-Moment: The distance between a -Good Idea- and a -Great Product- is measured in execution." tags = ['Beyond the___', 'PM', '中文']
+Moment: The distance between a 'Good Idea' and a 'Great Product' is measured in execution." tags = ['Beyond the___', 'PM', '中文'] thumbnail = 'pic.png'
 +++